Allison Raskin: Gossip

 With the help of Stitcher, Raskin created Gossip, a 12-episode scripted podcast, which chronicles three female friends as they meet each week to discuss gossip surrounding their suburban town.
 The podcast ran from June 2018 to August 2018.

 Books

 Raskin's first novel, I Hate Everyone But You, co-written with Gabe Dunn, was published on September 5, 2017.
 The sequel, Please Send Help, was released on July 16, 2019.
 In 2022, Raskin released her non-fiction debut, Overthinking About You: Navigating Romantic Relationships When You Have Anxiety, OCD And/Or Depression.
 She released her second non-fiction book, I Do (I Think): Conversations About Modern Marriage in 2024.
 Her fifth book and third novel, Save the Date, is set to be released in 2025.

 Personal life

 On August 20, 2023, Raskin married her partner, John Blakeslee.
+In 2025, Raskin started a marriage-themed podcast with her husband.
+In 2025, Raskin and Blakeslee welcomed their first child.

 Her mother, Ruth Raskin, died in September 2024 after being diagnosed with Creutzfeldt–Jakob disease.